Trump lashes out at Puerto Rico as House weighs aid package

-WASHINGTON (AP) — President Donald Trump lashed out at hurricane-devastated Puerto Rico on Thursday, insisting that federal help will be limited and blaming the U.S. territory for its financial struggles.
-The broadside came as the House headed toward passage of a $36.5 billion disaster aid package, including assistance for Puerto Rico.
+WASHINGTON (AP) — President Donald Trump lashed out at hurricane-devastated Puerto Rico on Thursday, insisting in tweets that the federal government can’t keep sending help “forever” and suggesting the U.S. territory was to blame for its financial struggles.

+His broadsides triggered an outcry from Democrats in Washington and officials on the island, which has been reeling since Hurricane Maria struck three weeks ago, leaving death and destruction in an unparalleled humanitarian crisis.

+San Juan Mayor Carmen Yulin Cruz, with whom Trump has had a running war of words, tweeted that the president’s comments were “unbecoming” to a commander in chief and “seem more to come from a ‘Hater in Chief.'”

-Trump tweeted: “We cannot keep FEMA, the Military & the First Responders, who have been amazing (under the most difficult circumstances) in P.R. forever!”
+Both Trump and Vice President Mike Pence visited the island last week to reaffirm the U.S. commitment to the island’s recovery.
+But Trump’s tweets Thursday raised questions about whether the U.S. would remain there for the long haul.
+He tweeted, “We cannot keep FEMA, the Military & the First Responders, who have been amazing (under the most difficult circumstances) in P.R. forever!”

-In a series of tweets, the president said “electric and all infrastructure was disaster before hurricanes.”
+In a series of tweets, the president added, “electric and all infrastructure was disaster before hurricanes.”
 He blamed Puerto Rico for its looming financial crisis and “a total lack of accountability.”

+The tweets conflicted with Trump’s past statements on Puerto Rico.
+During an event last week honoring the heritage of Hispanics, for example, the president said, “We will be there all the time to help Puerto Rico recover, restore, rebuild.”

+White House chief of staff John Kelly, speaking to reporters, said the military and other emergency responders were trying very hard to “work themselves out of a job.”
+Reassuring the island, Kelly said the U.S. will “stand with those American citizens in Puerto Rico until the job is done.”

 The legislative aid package totals $36.5 billion and sticks close to a White House request.
 For now, it ignores huge demands from the powerful Florida and Texas delegations, which together pressed for some $40 billion more.